omnata-labs/dbt-omnata-push/README.md

 This dbt package contains pre-built models and macros for using [Omnata Push](https://omnata.com) in a dbt project.

-Omnata Push is a commercial offering that provides native Salesforce communication from within your Snowflake data warehouse, via External Functions.
+Omnata Push is a commercial offering that provides native data loading from within your Snowflake data warehouse, via External Functions.

 ## How do I get started?

 ### Omnata installation

-First, you need to install Omnata in your Salesforce environment, a free trial can be found on the [AppExchange](https://appexchange.salesforce.com/appxListingDetail?listingId=a0N3A00000FZFVGUA5).
+First, sign up to Omnata at (https://portal.omnata.com).

-Once installed, use the Omnata Setup UI to configure a connection to Salesforce, and you will be provided with External Function definitions to run in your Snowflake account, in the target schema of your dbt run.
+After creating an Omnata Push integration, you will be provided with External Function definitions to run in your Snowflake account, along with a dbt model generator to use with this package.

 ### dbt project setup